How did you get into anime?

 They should be a swell start and get you a sense of where my head is when it comes to these things.

-My MAL profile does have some huge gaps in it though, as there are plenty of productions I have seen many years ago but don’t remember enough of to add them appropriately to my list.
-For instance, many Studio Ghibli films watched only when I was much younger, but haven’t gotten around to rewatching recently enough to score.
+My list profiles always have some huge gaps in it though, as there are plenty of productions I have seen many years ago but don’t remember enough of to add them appropriately to my list.

 Why are your blog categories named after things like mothballs and hangers?